wilkflow/Engagement-sim/README.md

 This is releaced under the MIT licence, and I hold no responsibility over how one might use it.

-NOTE: in order to make this work correctly you may need to change the submit_button assignment as the two I have are simply the two most common Wordpress cookie notifications.
+NOTE: in order to make this work correctly you may need to change the submit_button assignment as the two I have are simply the two most common Wordpress cookie notifications, and target site may be using custom popups.
 Alternatively that try except can be removed as my 'click' should bypass most elements 'covering' the link text